Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/configuration-management/configuration-items.md

 A Configuration Item may be:

-* A physical asset (e.g. a server, switch, etc.), a user, a request, or a document
+* A physical asset (e.g. a server, switch, etc.), a user, a request, or an attachment
 * A logical asset (e.g. an instance of a database)
 * A conceptual asset (e.g. a service)